dart-lang/build/docs/builder_author_faq.md

-Outputs to `source` will generally be published with the package on pub. **This can be risky.** If the generated code depends on _any_ details from the current pub solve - that is it reads information from dependencies - then a consumer of the package which got different versions of dependencies in their pub solve **may be broken**.
+Outputs to `source` will generally be published with the package on pub. **This can be risky.** If the generated code depends on _any_ details from the current pub solve - that is it reads information from dependencies - then a consumer of the package which has different versions of dependencies in their pub solve **may be broken**.
 If the generated code imports any libraries, including from the package providing the builder, it must only use the API surface area which is guaranteed to not break without a major version bump.

-Outputs to `cache` will never be published with the package and if they are required to compile or run then the build system must be used by every consumer of the code. **This is always safe**, but may place limitations on the end user.
+Outputs to `cache` will never be published with the package, and if they are required to compile or run, then the build system must be used by every consumer of the code. **This is always safe**, but may place limitations on the end user.
 Any outputs which are used _during_ a build to produce other outputs, but don't need to be compiled or seen by the user, should also be built to `cache`.